drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 ![image](https://github.com/user-attachments/assets/edcaa089-243e-45ba-bd63-6fdccb3f8e23)

 ## 📊 Task4 : Comparative Analysis
-### Part1: Camparing the performance of optimized strategies in handling large dataset
+### Part1: Camparing the performance of different optimized strategies in handling large dataset
-In this part, we compare the performance of optimized strategies we used earlier in handling large dataset.
+In this part, we compare the performance of different optimized strategies we used earlier in handling large dataset.
 These optimized methods include:

 1. Load less data (Loading only selected columns)